 Don’t forget that as a manager or owner, you have to look after your staff as well as you look after the business – without them, your business won’t run.
 Ask them how they’re doing and provide help when they need it.

 If you would like a resource to help your team take care of their physical and mental health, try our course on exercise tips for hospitality workers.
-Or explore our other blogs on health and wellbeing.

 You might also like